frrad/open-tax-solver-copy/0_README.txt

 	- You can edit your forms with Libre-Office.

 -----------------------------------------------------------
---- This package contains executables for 64-bit Linux. ---
+--- This package contains executables for RPLCSTRNG_01 ---
 -----------------------------------------------------------
-  (Compiled on glibc 2.12)  (Check yours by 'ldd --version') ( GNU/Linux 2.6.18 -- You should be OK on same or newer systems. )
+  RPLCSTRNG_02

 History:
+    * v17.08 (6/2/2020) - On Fed-1040 Sched-A, added checkbox 5a and line 8d.
+	- On VA State form, fixed bar-code at top of form.
+	- On MA State form, corrected first two line labels in text file.
+	- On NJ State form, added checks for negative taxes, and property tax deduction elegibility.
     * v17.07 (3/14/2020) - Minor improvement to Fed-1040 labeling of lines 11b and 13b.
 	- North Carolina fix for Std-Deductions check-box on printed form.
     * v17.06 (2/27/2020) - Fixes to Fed-1040 Schedule D Tax Worksheet calculations.